VALLEY CENTRE LOCAL IMPROVEMENT DISTRICT

 - Resolution Setting Assessment Roll Hearing (Summer/Fall 2019)

 - Hearing on Assessment Roll (May 5, 2020)

 - Adoption and Publication of Ordinance Confirming Assessment Roll (Summer/Fall 2019)

 - Filing of Notice of Confirmation Assessments with County Recorder (Summer/Fall 2019)

 Background: Valley Centre Drive and Moraine Court east of Valley Centre Drive have become significantly deteriorated and the city has received many complaints.
 These roads were platted as privately owned and were to be maintained by the property owners association.
-Because the property owners association has not been able to organize to the extent necessary to maintain the roads, the city has proposed that it would accept ownership and maintain the roads if/when they were rebuilt to city standards, and that it was willing to organize a local improvement district (LID) to fund those improvements.
+Because the property owners association has not been able to organize to the extent necessary to maintain the roads, the city has proposed that it would accept ownership and maintain the roads if/when they were rebuilt to current city standards, and that it was willing to organize a local improvement district (LID) to fund those improvements.
 Additionally, the city, as a property owner (park and well lot) in the development, will fund its allocated portion and may also utilize sales tax and/or impact fee funds.